Carrot juice is extracted from whole carrots and is extremely nutritious.

 Antioxidant compounds in carrot juice may also benefit your heart.

 An older 3-month study in 17 adults with high cholesterol and triglyceride levels found that drinking 2 cups (480 mL) of carrot juice per day significantly increased blood antioxidants and decreased the oxidation of blood lipids that may lead to heart disease (

 The potassium and antioxidants in carrot juice may help lower blood pressure and decrease risk factors for heart disease.

 The carotenoids in carrot juice are thought to promote liver health.

 An 8-week study in rats found that carrot juice reduced some markers of NAFLD.
-Another rodent study produced similar results, revealing that carrot juice didn’t reduce fat on the liver but decreased inflammatory blood markers (
+Another rodent study produced similar results, revealing that carrot juice didn’t reduce fat on the liver, but it decreased inflammatory blood markers (

 Nonetheless, human studies are needed.

 Due to its high amount of anti-inflammatory carotenoids, carrot juice may protect your liver against conditions like NAFLD.
 Yet, more research is necessary.

 While carrot juice is perfectly safe for most people, there are a few precautions to keep in mind.

 Some carrot juices, especially freshly prepared varieties, may not have been pasteurized to kill harmful bacteria.
 Pregnant people, older adults, young children, and those with compromised immune systems should avoid unpasteurized carrot juice.